justinshin0204/BERT/README.md

 ### Linear Scheduler ###
 warmup_steps = 10000
 LR_peak = 1e-4

+save_model_path = "you should fill this part on your own" save_history_path = "you should fill this part on your own"
 ```
 I set up the hyperparameters for BERT base because BERT large was too heavy, but even BERT base is still too heavy.😅
 you can change the setups if you want